Sober in College

 Sober in College Organizational Meetings

 Our organizational meetings function as a place for members of SiC to hang out and relax.
 Members use this time to discuss general business, plan events, and build relationships with one another.
-(Pizza is provided on the first Wednesday of every month!!)

 The Bridge (Recovery Support Meeting)